 Short breaks outwith Peak Season considered.
 Price on Availability.

-Salmon fishing on the Stenton Beat of the River Tay is subject to availability.
+Salmon fishing for 3 rods on the Stenton Beat of the River Tay is available and subject to availability.
 An arrangement exists with the opposite proprietors whereby anglers fish double bank on alternate days.
 (Monday, Wednesday and Friday fishing in 2022). £150 per rod per day to include the services of a Ghillie.